GowthamGoush/Amazing_Sites/README.md

     <img src="PREVIEWS/TYCS_erlendmoland.jpg">
   </details>

--[The Odin Project](https://www.theodinproject.com/) -The best resource to learn web developmeny from scratch along with all the utility tools.
+-[The Odin Project](https://www.theodinproject.com/) -The best resource to learn web development from scratch along with all the utility tools.

 - [TinEye](https://tineye.com/) is a reverse image search engine.
 You can submit an image to TinEye to find out where it came from, how it is being used, if modified versions of the image exist, or to find higher resolution versions.
 TinEye uses image recognition technology rather than keywords, metadata or watermarks.
   <details>